-The United Nations Sasakawa Award for Disaster Reduction is presented during the Global Platform for Disaster Risk Reduction.
+The United Nations Sasakawa Award for Disaster Reduction is presented during the Global Platform for Disaster Risk Reduction, the next event will be in May 2019.

 Together with the World Health Organization Sasakawa Health Prize and the UN Environment Programme Sasakawa Environment Prize, the United Nations Sasakawa Award for Disaster Reduction is one of three prestigious prizes established in 1986 by founding Chairman of the Nippon Foundation, Mr. Ryoichi Sasakawa.
 It is worth approximately US $50,000 and is shared among the Laureates.
 Nominees also receive Certificates of Distinction and Merit.